Improving outcomes through community engagement

 To view the ACLRP Program Guide, click HERE

 When the LA County Department of Mental Health and CalMHSA set out to provide mini-grants to community innovation projects, the vision was to create community conveneings that brought people together to improve the wellbeing of people in LA County.

 The current pandemic has made these kinds of efforts difficult, and we regret to announce that we need to postpone awarding grants until we receive more clarity from state and local partners on how to proceed.
 Both LACDMH and CalMHSA remain committed to supporting innovative and community-centered mental health efforts, and we are working to adapt grant and program design to meet our new physical distancing realities.

 While we cannot fully understand the impact these delays may have on various projects, we appreciate everything that applicants have done to rethink wellbeing in their respective communities, and we hope to revisit this process when the pandemic subsides.
 Despite the uncertainty, we will continue to support community organizations as we are all in this together.
 Please do not hesitate to reach out with any questions, feedback, or concerns.

 We will notify all previous and current applicants on all communication channels to ensure everyone is aware as changes develop.
 We hope you and your communities remain safe and healthy, and we are here to help support despite the challenges we all currently face.

 Sacramento County BHS Grant Program

-The Sacramento County Division of Behavioral Health Services is proud to announce the 2020 Community-Driven Time-Limited Grant program.
-The grants are funded by Sacramento County BHS Mental Health Services Act Prevention and Early Intervention component.
-The grants are intended to build community capacity through prevention and early intervention activities.
+CalMHSA, in partnership with the Sacramento County Division of Behavioral Health Services, is proud to announce the awardees of the Sacramento County Community-Driven Time-Limited Prevention and Early Intervention (PEI) grants.
+These grants seek to continue to build the community capacity through prevention and early intervention activities.